Understanding psoriasis medication

 Psoriasis is a chronic skin condition that typically causes red, scaly patches on the skin.
 It is not contagious.
 While there is no cure, treatments are available to help ease your psoriasis symptoms.

 Psoriasis occurs when there's too much inflammation in the skin.
 This causes rapid growth and shedding of skin cells, which build up into red and scaly patches.
 The patches can appear anywhere in the body but are most common in areas such as your scalp, elbows, knees, abdomen, groin or between the buttocks.
 It often shows as red, raised rashes with white or silver scales but the condition can also present itself in a different way.

-There’s a lot you can do to ease some of the symptoms of psoriasis:
+If you have psoriasis, there’s a lot you can do to ease some of the symptoms: